Karlgren–Li reconstruction of Middle Chinese: Finals

-These were intended as purely notational devices, rather than suggested pronunciations.
+Li's changes to the symbols were intended as purely notational devices, rather than suggested pronunciations.

 Karlgren's spellings for open finals, which could occur in the level, rising or departing tones, are given below, with the names of their Guangyun rhyme groups, and grouped by the broad rhyme classes (攝 shè) of the rime tables.
-Where unrounded (kāi) and rounded (hé) finals occurred in the same Guangyun rhyme group, Karlgren marked the latter with a -w- medial.
-Where they were split between two Guangyun rhyme groups, he marked the rounded final with a -u- medial.
+Where unrounded (kāi) and rounded (hé) finals occur in the same Guangyun rhyme group, Karlgren marked the latter with a -w- medial.
+Where they are split between two Guangyun rhyme groups, he marked the rounded final with a -u- medial.